Joe Alt: Early life

 Alt was born on February 28, 2003, in North Oaks, Minnesota.
 He attended the Totino-Grace High School in Fridley, Minnesota.
 He played inside linebacker, offensive tackle, and tight end.
 He committed to the University of Notre Dame to play college football.

 College career

 As a true freshman at Notre Dame in 2021, Alt played offensive tackle and tight end.
 He played in all 13 games and started the final 13 games at left tackle.
 In 2023, he was a finalist for the Outland Trophy, which is awarded to the nation's best OL/Interior DL.
 He was unanimously named to the 2023 College Football All-America Team and declared for the 2024 NFL draft following the season.

 Professional career

 Alt was selected by the Los Angeles Chargers fifth overall in the 2024 NFL draft.
 On June 10, 2024, Alt signed his four-year rookie contract with the Chargers worth $33.2 million guaranteed that included a signing bonus of $20.9 million.
-As a rookie, he started 16 games, only missing week 4.
-He was named to the PFWA All-Rookie Team.